KZhang2002/webRepo/backend/README.md

 ### POST `/listing`

-Post a JSON-formatted body to this endpoint with values for parameters `title`, `price`, `seller`, `desc`, and `img` to create a listing.
+Post a JSON-formatted body to this endpoint with values for parameters `title`, `price`, `token`, `desc`, and `img` to create a listing.

-The seller parameter should have the email of the seller who is posting the listing.
-In the future, instead of the seller parameter, we will use the auth token provided in a header to decide whose listing it is.
+### GET `/listing/:id`

+Send a request to this endpoint to get information about a listing.
+For example, `/listing/42069` will get information about the listing with the ID `42069`.

+### POST `/listing/:id/bid`

+Post a JSON-formatted body to this endpoint with values for parameters `token`, and `bid` to bid on a listing with ID `id`.

+### GET `/listing/:id/bids`

+Send a request to this endpoint to get all bids on a listing.
+For example, `/listing/42069/bids` will get the bids for the listing with the ID `42069`.

+### PUT `/listings/clear` (dev only, should not be implemented in GUI)

+Send a blank request to this endpoint to clear all listings from the database.

+## Reviews

+### POST `/user/:email/review`

+Post a JSON-formatted body to this endpoint with values for parameters `token`, and `review` to review a user with email `email`.
+For example, `/user/johndoe@smu.edu/review` will post a review for the user with the email `johndoe@smu.edu`.

+### GET `/user/:email/reviews`

+Send a request to this endpoint to get all reviews on a user.
+For example, `/user/johndoe@smu.edu/reviews` will get the reviews for the user with the email `johndoe@smu.edu`.